RanjanKumar-K-R/Ranjan-demo/README.md

 # Ranjan-demo
-This is my first github repository
+This is my first git repository. author - Ranjan Kumar